cristianacmc/Fundamental_Project/README.md

 - When creating the entities for your project, you must create at least 2 tables that share a relationship.
 You must create 2 different entities with a different relationship.
-- The application needs to utilise the technology discussed during the training modules.
+- The application needs to use the technology discussed during the training modules.
 The tech stack required would be the following:
   * Kanban Board: Trello or an equivalent Kanban Board
   * Database: GCP SQL Server or other Cloud Hosted managed Database.